SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

       shift in pixels for the cross-correlation algorithm.
 This limit is applied for shifts in both x- and y-direction.

+-  **Telluric Correct**

+   -  *Use WV values*: If set, water vapor values from the header (WVZ_OBS) will be used to correct for atmospheric transmission, instead of altitude.

 -  **Coadd**

    -  *Skip coaddition*: If selected, each input registered file will be